 - Energy regulatory counsel to Astoria Energy project companies in New York.

-- Energy regulatory counsel to financial and institutional creditors and noteholders of over 50 generating companies and holding companies.
+- Energy regulatory counsel to financial and institutional creditors and noteholders of over 50 generating companies and holding companies, in connection with workout and restructuring matters.

 - Lead regulatory counsel to General Electric Energy Financial Services in connection with the financing, development, and regulation of new clean-energy wind-generation facilities across the country.